eramons/techblog/content/post/unifi.md

 The logs of the access points are sent via syslog to a syslog server.
 If unchecking the checkbox _Syslog & Netconsole Logs_, you can specify your own remote syslog server.
 Otherwise - if the checkbox is checked - the access points logs are sent to the controller, which acts as a syslog server.
 In that case, the logs will be available under _logs/remote_.

-With this in mind, the next project would be to centralize the logs collection.
-But that's enough material for a dedicated blog post ;)
+With this in mind, a nice-to-have next step would be to centralize and visualize the controller and AP logs.
+Let's see ;)

 ### Links: